gsarchive/markdown/gilbert/plays/excellency/web_opera/hex17.md

 #### GRIFFENFELD.
 When the case is quite completed, then the prisoner defeated with severity is treated as you’re probably aware —
-For it’s awfully provided that the jury will be guided by my summary onesided — which distresses Labouchere.
+For it’s awfully provided that the jury will be guided by my summary one-sided — which distresses Labouchere.
 #### ALL.
 It is rough on Labouchere —
 It is rough on Labouchere —